 Living with dogs in the city can present unique challenges.
 If you’re living in an apartment complex, for example, where will your dog go potty?
 Today, we’re going to tell you all about grass pads and help you decide if they’re the best fit for your pup.
-Grass pads can be useful for many dogs, including those who are elderly or disabled.
+These pads can be useful for many dogs, including those who are elderly or disabled.
 They can help in situations where you’re potty training a puppy, your small dog can’t tolerate cold weather, or your elderly dog can no longer climb downstairs to get outside.
 Although grass pads have their uses, they shouldn’t replace walks or playtime outside for healthy, mobile dogs.
 Remember that getting that sunshine and fresh air is good for your dog, and the outdoors means more to them than just a place to pee.
 In this article, we’ll discuss what dog grass pee pads are, when you should use them, and how to do so effectively.
-We’ll also talk about real versus artificial grass pads and provide some other tips and tricks to help you along the way.
+We’ll also talk about real versus artificial grass patches and provide some other tips and tricks to help you along the way.

 Table of Contents: